Chromium(IV) oxide

 Chromium dioxide or chromium(IV) oxide is an inorganic compound with the formula CrO2.
 It is a black synthetic magnetic solid.
 It once was widely used in magnetic tape emulsion.
-With the increasing popularity of CDs and DVDs, the use of chromium(IV) oxide has declined.
+With the increase in popularity of CDs and DVDs and more recently digital media, the use of chromium(IV) oxide has declined.
 However, it is still used in data tape applications for enterprise-class storage systems.
 It is still considered by many oxide and tape manufacturers to have been one of the best magnetic recording particulates ever invented.

 Preparation and basic properties

 CrO2 was first prepared by Friedrich Wöhler by decomposition of chromyl chloride.
 Acicular chromium dioxide was first synthesized in 1956 by Norman L. Cox, a chemist at E.I.
 DuPont, by decomposing chromium trioxide in the presence of water at a temperature of 800 K and a pressure of 200 MPa.
 The balanced equation for the hydrothermal synthesis is: